ProVir/WebServiceSwift/README.md

 ## Features

-- [x] Easy interface for work
+- [x] Easy interface for use
 - [x] All work with network in inner engine and storage, hided from interface.
 - [x] Support Dispatch Queue.
-- [x] One class work with many types requests.
+- [x] One class for work with many types requests.
-- [x] One class work with many engines and storages.
+- [x] One class for work with many engines and storages.
 - [x] Simple storage on disk in package.
 Easy - add only engine and work!
-- [ ] Support work with NetworkActivityIndicator on iOS.
+- [x] Support NetworkActivityIndicator on iOS (from 2.2).
+- [x] Thread safe (from 2.2).
+- [x] Responses with concrete type in completion handler closures.
+- [x] Providers for requests (have RequestProvider) for work with only concrete request.
+Used to indicate more explicit dependencies (DIP).
+- [x] MockEngine for temporary or test  response data without use real api engine.
 - [ ] Simple HTTP Engine.

 ## Requirements

 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+
-- Xcode 8.1, 8.2, 8.3, and 9.0
+- Xcode 8.0 and above
-- Swift 3.0, 3.1, 3.2, and 4.0
+- Swift 3.0 - 3.2 or 4.0 and above

 ## Communication